-LOWER SCHOOL
+LOWER SCHOOL:

 The Lower School is a warm, welcoming community sustained by an experienced team of pastoral staff.
-The Head of Lower School, assisted by the Deputy Head of Lower School, fosters a culture of respect, responsibility, and honesty, as well as equality, with each pupil valued for their talents and contributions.
+The Head of Lower School, assisted by the two Heads of Year and the Form Tutors, fosters a culture of respect, responsibility, and honesty, as well as equality, with each pupil valued for their talents and contributions.

 The two year groups, Third Form and Lower Fourth, benefit from the guidance of a dedicated Head of Year, who is readily available for pupils to discuss any concerns.
-The Heads of Year are the first point of contact for parents, who are communicated with regularly and in a timely fashion
+The Heads of Year are the first point of contact for parents, who are communicated with regularly and in a timely fashion.